 The curriculum focuses on holistic health promotion for the individual student, the profession, the individual client, the family, groups and the community.
 There is a strong emphasis on the nurse's personal development, the needs and future of the profession and the broad, accountable nursing role that is needed and expected by today's health care consumer.
 The program prepares the registered nurse for generalist nursing practice.
 A variety of faculty members, student experiences and learning environments are used to meet program and individual student goals.

 Webster's program is tailored to working adults, offering part-time enrollment and eight-week terms.
-To accommodate individuals' unique learning preferences, classes are offered in two formats: face-to-face or online.
-Eligible students attend evening face-to-face classes at our St. Louis-area corporate partner sites.
+To accommodate individuals' unique learning preferences, classes are offered online.
 Typically, students complete the core nursing curriculum in 2 to 2.5 years depending on if courses are taken in the summer.
 Frequently, students must take additional Global Citizenship Program and/or elective courses to fulfill degree requirements.
 Nursing faculty advisors discuss additional requirements during the admission interview.

 Department of Nursing